 We often have to multiply a column in Excel by a constant while working.
 We have to perform various types of multiplication like multiplying cells between two columns, or more columns, or multiplying the cells of a column by a constant, etc. Here in this article, I am showing four easy ways to multiply the cells of a column by a constant in Excel.

-4 Ways to Multiply a Column by a Constant in Excel
+Watch Video – Multiply a Column by a Constant in Excel

 Let us use the following dataset.
 We have the employee records of a company named Sunflower Group.